 Ankle Foot Orthoses (AFOs) and Knee Ankle Foot Orthoses (KAFOs)

-An ankle contracture splint and replacement interface is not considered medically necessary for the following indications:
+A static or dynamic positioning ankle-foot orthosis and replacement interface is not considered medically necessary for the following indications:

 Additions to AFOs and KAFOs: Additions to AFOs or KAFOs are not considered medically necessary if either the base orthosis is not medically necessary or the specific addition is not medically necessary.